treehouses/cli/README.md

         slack <apitoken|channels>         sets api/channel info in config file and sends/recieves messages in slack
               <send|show|read|mark>
-shutdown [now|in|force]                   shutdown the system
+shutdown [now|in|force]                   shutdown the system faketemperature [fahrenheit|kelvin]	  displays the CPU temperature of a raspberry pi
 ```

 ## Additional README's